-Many people have just one saving accounts where they save all their cash for a multitude of reasons.
-This may be simpler to manage but the downside is the inability to track the progress of your multiple savings goals.
-In fact, having multiple savings accounts is the perfect way to allocate your money more effectively.
+Many people have just one saving account where they save all their cash for a multitude of reasons.
+This may be simpler to manage but the downside is the inability to track the individual progress towards each financial goal.
+Having multiple savings accounts is the perfect way to allocate and track your money to goals more effectively.

 Multiple savings accounts act like tangible targets helping you keep track of the progress towards your most important goals.

-I used to be the saver who lumped all his cash into one savings account.
+I used to be a saver who lumped all his cash into one savings account.
 It felt great seeing the balance grow but I would find myself withdrawing money from the account to cover a host of different expenses.
 In the end, I had no clue how I was using my savings and found myself short in funding my financial goals.

 Eventually, I created separate savings accounts and titled each account for its purpose.
 It’s what I call a purposeful savings strategy.
 I had the following: